Jongarde/Qserv_dataset/README.md

 # Qserv_dataset

-The Qserv dataset collects the embeddings of 35000 random quantum circuits (executed in Hanoi and Cairo backends) in two separate ways with the purpose of approaching the problem of quantum error estimation by employing machine learning and neural network methods.
+The Qserv dataset collects the embeddings of 35000 random quantum circuits (executed in Hanoi and Cairo backends), in two different ways, with the purpose of approaching the problem of quantum error estimation by employing machine learning and neural network methods.

-## Gate counts embedding
+## Tabular embeddings

 The first embedding method provides a definition of each circuit by a quantum gate count.
 Besides the gate count, the dataset also contains the following columns: